bloominstituteoftechnology/react-bubbles/README.md

 ### Stage 2 - Consuming the API

 - [x] When `BubblePages` renders, make a GET request to fetch the color data for your bubbles.
-- [ ] In `ColorList.js`, complete the `saveEdit` and `deleteColor` functions to make AJAX requests to the API to edit/delete data
+- [ ] In `ColorList.js`, complete the `saveEdit` and `deleteColor`✅ functions to make AJAX requests to the API to edit/delete data
 - [ ] Watch and enjoy as your app responds to updates in the data.
 Check out `Bubbles.js` to see how this is built.

 ### API Documentation